 Despite all her efforts though, unfortunately they were never sufficient: he, in his newly bereaved distress, would not ‘let go’ and continued, as before, to compare unfavourably (with his usual criticism and accusation), the actions and behaviour of her sons with those of his own — the son now lost to him.

 How could one imagine Jim Perrin’s sense of devastation — his own son no longer there? — not ‘lost’ by illness or by accident — but in a last despairing act by his own hand, whilst our sister’s sons, for whom he felt no affinity and whom he actively denigrated, were alive and very much in evidence with their youth and natural vitality…

 His resentment against them grew: it became carved in high relief.
 At first his ire was for the eldest son; gradually the focus changed to the younger.
-Nothing that Jac could say or do would mollify him.
+Nothing whatever that Jac could say or do would mollify him.

-Neither Jac nor her sisters, or indeed others, could quite understand his exaggerated fury at the comment which this son had written.
-It was certainly not a “run of the mill” platitude, nor a clichéd condolence; he had thought about it carefully and had tried, most sincerely, to write as one young man, to another who was no longer there.
+One of her sons had written a message in the book of condolences, trying to find the right words, which so infuriated and incensed Jim Perrin, that he never, from that day, forgave him.
+Neither Jac nor her sisters, nor indeed others who were shown it could quite understand the extravagant rage which this comment provoked.
+It was certainly not a ‘run of the mill’ platitude, nor a clichéd condolence; he had thought about it carefully and had tried, most sincerely, to write as one young man to another who was no longer there.